-Warm polenta with freshly harvested fennel and radish
+Warm polenta fennel salad

 Have you ever grown radish?
 My Nan used to grow them along the driveway of her home when I was a kid and I could never quite work out if I loved their peppery, crisp bite or disliked it.
 The favoured way to eat them was rinsed and dipped in a little salt – straight in your mouth from the garden.
 I have never been inclined to grow them until I got a free pack of seeds with a magazine and had an empty garden pot that needed filling.
 They got off to a shaky start when they first went from the seed tray to the pot with some snails trying to devour them.
 I added some blood and bone around the base and watered them every few days.
 They quickly doubled and then tripled in size, ready to harvest after approximately a month from planting the seed (or less I forgot to write down the date I planted them) Anyway, they grow fast!
 I collected a gorgeous crop ready to use for dinner.
 The lack of rain and heat has been wreaking havoc with my spring garden.
 In addition to harvesting a big bunch of radish I have some fennel plants beginning to grow tall and thin instead of fat and bulbous.
 I collected the largest of those and created this side dish for dinner.

 Baked, or grilled polenta has been one of my favorite things this year.
 If you make a batch it can be used for multiple meals across the week.
 The easiest way to do this is to cook it and pour it into a lined tray to set in the fridge, once set slice into strips for chips or cubes.
 To use on another night, put some into a sauce pan with some water to loosen and heat it to serve with a slow cooked meal, or instead of potato.